thedatasnok/webshop/README.md

 4. Start the docker container by running `docker compose up -d`

 5. Start the backend through the debug menu

+    Alternatively you can start the Java apps using `gradlew` from the command line using the following commands from the root of the project.

+    ```bash
+    ./gradlew :apps:backend:bootRun
+    ./gradlew :packages:migrations:bootRun
+    ```

+5. Install the PNPM dependencies by running `pnpm install` in the root of the project

 6. Start the frontend by running `pnpm --filter @webshop/storefront dev`